miasvanklei/Gentoo-overlay/README.md

 # Organization
  * portage: contains package.* for my system, probably only applies to me.
  * portage/patches: contains patches for fixing compilation of ebuilds in gentoo repo
  * gentoo.patch: contains some trivial patches for gentoo ebuilds themselves (change of dependencies, extra configure arguments).
-To lazy to create an ebuild and some are .
- * haskell.patch: adds ebuilds and patches ebuilds from haskell overlay.
-Should be upstreamed.